Charlie and the Chocolate Factory (film): Music

 In addition to the Oompa-Loompa songs, Elfman created an entire underscore for the film being based around three primary themes: a gentle family theme for the Buckets, generally set in upper woodwinds; a mystical, string-driven waltz for Willy Wonka; and a hyper-upbeat factory theme for full orchestra, Elfman's homemade synthesizer samples and the diminutive chanting voices of the Oompa-Loompas.
 Elfman and Burton differed on their ideas for the main title music, as Elfman imagined something more dreamy while Burton wanted something energetic.
 Richard Strauss's Also sprach Zarathustra plays during a sequence in the film as a direct reference to 2001: A Space Odyssey (1968).
+(Note: The film is also playing in the background of the scene.)
 When introducing himself to the golden ticket winners, Wonka quotes "Good Morning Starshine" from the 1967 musical Hair.

 The original motion picture soundtrack was released on July 12, 2005, by Warner Sunset Records.
 Doug Adams of Film Score Monthly said of the Oompa-Loompa songs: "Each piece includes something the others don't, rhythms or hooks or harmonies that in Elfman's inimitable way seem like deconstructions and wholly original concepts at the same time."
 Filmtracks.com called the soundtrack a "rhythmically driven affair" because of the mechanical nature of the factory, a departure from Elfman's penchant for quieter heartbreaking themes.
 "Wonka's Welcome Song" was honored with a Grammy nomination for Best Song Written for Visual Media.
 Elfman would later cite Charlie and the Chocolate Factory as being one of the most fun projects he had been involved with.

 In 2010, thirteen previously unreleased tracks were included as part of the Danny Elfman & Tim Burton 25th Anniversary Music Box.
 In addition to those tracks, instrumentals of "Wonka's Welcome Song" and the Oompa-Loompa songs were included, as well as several demos.